Songs & Smiles Group Welcomer (volunteer)

 You’ll be helping to run a one hour session, plus set-up and pack-down time, once a week or once a fortnight on a weekday at a care home.

-At the moment we're looking for volunteers in north and north east London.
-We will be partnering with a number of homes over the coming weeks so can offer a range of days and times - let us know when you're available and we'll do our best to match you to a suitable session.
+We are currently looking for volunteers to start in September onwards in north and north east London.
+Vacancies include Chingford, Leyton (Bakers Arms), Forest Gate and Canning Town, but we have a number of other locations planned over the coming months.
+Let us know when you're available, your location and the distance you're willing to travel and we'll do our best to match you to a suitable session.

 You will be asked to attend a three hour training course before starting the role.
 This will include a Dementia Friends Information Session, giving you the opportunity to learn a little more about what it’s like to live with dementia.